West Maui SWCD Field Trip

 On October 31, 2008, the U.S. Environmental Protection Agency (USEPA) finalized revisions to the National Pollution Discharge Elimination System (NPDES) permitting requirements and Effluent Limitation Guidelines and Standards for Concentrated Animal Feeding Operations (CAFOs).
 These revisions went into effect on December 22, 2008.
 Most animal feeding operations are not expected to be affected by the newly revised regulations.

-For more information on this program and who to contact, download the Guidelines for Livestock Management in Hawaii brochure.
+For more information on this program and who to contact, download the Guidelines for Livestock Management in Hawaii brochure and/or click here.